[table id=6 /]

 Bathsheba’s Husband Uriah The Hittite

-The Hittites were the descendants of Heth… one of the sons of Canaan, who was the son of Ham, the father of the African nations.
+The Hittites were the descendants of Heth… one of the sons of Canaan, who was the son of Ham, the father of the black African nations.
 After David sleeps with Bathsheba and gets her pregnant, he attempts to trick Uriah into sleeping with Bathsheba to cover up the pregnancy.
-When that doesn’t work, David has Uriah set up to be killed during battle.
+When that doesn’t work, David has Uriah sent to the front lines to be killed during battle.